Jakaria08/Label-Detect/README.rst

 Label-Detection
 ======================

-Label-Detection  is a graphical image annotation tool and using this tool user can also train and test large satellite images.
-User can create small patches from large image, annotate it, create training and testing data, select model, train-test the model.
+Label-Detection  is a graphical image annotation tool and using this tool a user can also train and test large satellite images.
+User can create small patches from a large image, annotate it, create training and testing data, select model, train-test the model.
 The annotations (labeling) part of this application is based on `this repository <https://github.com/tzutalin/labelImg>`__.

 It is written in Python and uses Qt for its graphical interface.